prof3ssorSt3v3/practice-ex-f2020/readme.md

 In the body's click function check that the user clicked a paragraph.
 If they did click a paragraph then: add the `highlight` CSS class which will change the background; and add the reference to the paragraph to a global array.

 In the button's click function loop through all the elements in the global array with `forEach`.
 Remove the `highlight` class from each element in the array.

+4. Start with your solution for `Hybrid 9 - DOM Manipulation`, which is the one that toggles the text of each paragraph between upper and lower case as the user mouses over and out of each paragraph.
+Change the solution so that the original words with capital letters get them back when the user mouses out from each paragraph.